 !!
 NOTICE !!

 If you want to visit Munich via Freising, you are welcome to stay at my place and use it as a hub.
-You can visit Freising by Train: I live close to the train station, and you have the choice between the suburban train S1 that goes directly to Munich's central station.
-Or you can board a normal express train and be in Munich within 20 min.
+I live close to the train station, and you have the choice between the suburban train S1 that goes directly to Munich's central station (travel time approx.: 40 min) Or you can board the express train (travel time: 20 min)

 2. There are certain things you have to consider while you're here.
 I have a busy work schedule during the week.
 I can offer you a place to stay overnight, but I don't always have the time to show you around Freising or Munich for that matter.
 You'll be on your own while I'm at work and I'd appreciate it if you leave the house with me in the morning.
 If you feel like sleeping longer, I generally have no problem with that, but I had some uncomfortable moments with people that were still here at my house by the time I returned home and didn't seize any opportunity to explore the surroundings outside while they had the time and were just idling here for some odd reason.

 I might join you during the evening hours and show you around, depending on the general mood.
 Mostly I like to hang with people, I just don't always have the time to do it.

 If you're still cool with all this, welcome to my humble abode! :)